1941 Oregon State Beavers football team: Oregon

 In 1940, Oregon defeated Oregon State 20–0.
 The 20-point loss was the Beavers' largest in the series between 1916 and 1955 and would remain the largest in the series in Corvallis, Oregon, until 1958, the final year of the Pacific Coast Conference.
 Parker Stadium replaced Bell Field as Oregon State's home field during the 1953 season, so it remained the largest loss in the series at Bell Field after the 1916 game.

 The game was homecoming for Oregon.
 Oregon's Governor, Charles A. Sprague; Secretary of State and future Governor, Earl Snell; State Treasurer and future Governor, Leslie M. Scott; State Superintendent of Public Instruction, Rex Putnam; and President of the Senate, Dean Walker, were in attendance, as were the Presidents of Oregon, Donald Milton Erb, and Oregon State, Francois Archibald Gilfillan.
 The largest Civil War train was assembled.
 18 cars carrying more than 800 fans rolled down from Portland to Eugene to watch the game.
 The 800 fans guaranteed that overflow seating was required.
 20,500 fans packed into 20,000-seat Hayward Field.
-The Webfoots' line outweighed the Beavers' line by an average of 16 pounds.
+The Ducks' line outweighed the Beavers' line by an average of 16 pounds.

 Dethman was named Oregon State's captain for the game.
 In the week before the game, Durdan had recovered from a bout with influenza.
 Glenn Byington, Boyd Clement, and George Peters had each spent three days in the infirmary.

 Stiner finished his pregame speech by saying, "This one is frosting on the cake.
 If you win, you got it all."
 Someone on the outside of Oregon State's locker room said, "Two minutes, Mr. Stiner."
 Stiner jiggled the doorknob and indicated that the doors were locked.
 Stiner said, "They are not going to keep us in here!"
 He then proceeded to burst through the doors, knocking them off of their hinges.